Thursday 24 July 1941

 A third raid targets La Pallice, where heavy cruiser Scharnhorst arrived on the 23rd.
 This is an additional 200 miles further south, so there are no escorting RAF fighters.
 The attack by 15 Halifaxes of RAF No. 35 and 76 Squadrons are pressed home with great courage against heavy Luftwaffe opposition and score five hits.
 Three bombs pass straight through the ship, and two other bombs explode and cause only light damage.
 However, the Germans are forced to concede that the move to La Pallice was a mistake, so, despite the ship taking on water, they send Scharnhorst back to Brest after dark.
 Scharnhorst is out of action until November, at a cost to the RAF of five Halifax bombers and damage to the rest.

 After dark, RAF Bomber Command sends 34 Wellingtons (one lost) and 30 Hampdens (one lost) against Kiel.
-As has been the case often recently, accuracy is poor, and the only deaths are five people in the nearby village of Wellsee.
+As has been the case often recently, accuracy is poor, and the only deaths are five people in the nearby village of Wellsee, Germany, which is near Kiel.
 Another raid by 31 Whitleys and 16 Wellingtons against Emden results in the loss of two Wellingtons.
 The RAF also sends 4 Wellingtons over Rotterdam and six on minelaying missions in the Frisian Islands, both without loss.

 During the raid on La Pallice, the German defenders accidentally down a returning Focke-Wulf FW-200 returning from an Atlantic reconnaissance flight.